 His voice rose..

-“I know that, but I had a blast with you down the shore – we can’t be friends?”
+“I know that, but I had a blast with you down the shore.
+We can’t be friends?”
+He asked woefully.

 I waited outside for them.
 I couldn’t help smiling when his car pulled up and Tracy was hanging out the window squealing.
 I hopped into the backseat and soon we were chirping away like chickadees at sunrise.
 It was as if Gary wasn’t even there.

 At the party, I hung out with the girls the whole time, but of course Gary kept popping in seeing if I needed or wanted anything - like a boyfriend.
 If I left the room for a second, he was soon by my side, protective – like a boyfriend.
 I hated it and found ways to slither back to the fun girl room quickly.
 One time, I was saved by Scott..